-If you are eligible for Medicare, you can join a Medicare plan during the open enrollment period.
-Check with your health plan to see if they have a contract with an OptumCare® network.
+If you qualify for Medicare, you can join a Medicare Advantage plan during the open enrollment period.
+Check with your health plan to see if they have a contract with an OptumCare network.
 If so, you can switch to an OptumCare primary care provider any time during the year.

-If your health plan does not have a contract with OptumCare, open enrollment is the only time you can join or change your Medicare Advantage health plan — unless you qualify for a Special Election Period (SEP).
+What if your health plan doesn’t have a contract with OptumCare?
+For most people, open enrollment is the only time you can join or change your Medicare Advantage plan.
+But, you may be able to join or switch if you qualify for a special election period (SEP).

 That depends on your situation.